 Child Tax Credit

-The Child Tax Credit (CTC) provides up to $2,000 per qualifying child under age 17 at the end of the tax year.
+The Child Tax Credit (CTC) provides up to $2,200 per qualifying child under age 17 for tax years 2025 and 2026 — the One, Big, Beautiful Bill Act (OBBBA) raised the maximum from $2,000 starting in 2025 and made it permanent.
 The child must be your dependent, a US citizen or resident, and have a valid Social Security number.
 The credit directly reduces your tax liability dollar for dollar, making it one of the most valuable family tax benefits.

 The credit begins to phase out at $200,000 of modified AGI ($400,000 for married filing jointly), decreasing by $50 for every $1,000 of income above the threshold.
 There is also a $500 non-refundable credit for other dependents (such as children 17 and older or aging parents) who do not qualify for the full CTC.